zowe/zowe-install-packaging/containers/kubernetes/README.md

 and it should show services `gateway-service` and `discovery-service`.

 Upon completion of this 4a.
 Create Service section, you would probably need to run additional setups.
 Refer to "Additional setups required" in the table.
+[Return to table](#table)
+If you don't need additional setups, you can skip 4b, 4c, 4d and jump directly to [Apply Zowe](#apply-zowe-core-components-workloads-and-start-zowe) section.

 #### 4b.
-Port forward (for minikube only)
+Port Forward (for minikube only)

 Run following two commands to enable port-forward: